lorenzo8769/syntropynet-use-cases/firetv/README.md

 <img src="images/adblink_1.jpg">
 </p>

 Next, enter the network IP address of the Fire TV you're connecting to.
+You can click on "Refresh ADP" to authorize the connection from FireTV

+Once connected, push config file (wg.conf) in one of the directories of FireTV

+## Connect Wireguard on Syntropy

-Done. once the installtion is success you can see wireguard among the other app on fireTV.
+Once the installation is success you can see Wireguard among the other app on FireTV.
 Open the wireguard app on fireTV to configure the VPN.

+Click on "+" and research wg.conf.

+Done, You are connected